Lift Off (song)

 Musically, "Lift Off" is a pop song which uses baroque strings.
 It contains a chorus sung by Beyoncé, while other verses are sung by West and Jay-Z in a rap style.
-Instrumentally, the song is completed with synthesizers, martial drums and horns.
-"Lift Off" received mixed to positive reviews from music critics who generally highlighted the song and praised its hook as well as Beyoncés vocals, though some criticized the vocals by West and Jay-Z. The song peaked at number one on the South Korea Gaon International Chart and number twenty one on the US Billboard Bubbling Under Hot 100 Singles chart.
+The instrumentation of the song involves synthesizers, martial drums and horns.
+The song peaked at number one on the South Korea Gaon International Chart and number twenty one on the US Billboard Bubbling Under Hot 100 Singles chart.
 "Lift Off" was performed live by Jay-Z and Kanye West during their tour in promotion of Watch the Throne titled Watch the Throne Tour (2011–12).
-Jay-Z and Beyoncé performed it live as the last song during the concerts on their On the Run Tour (2014).
+The song's instrumental was used as the outro at the end of Jay-Z and Beyoncé's On the Run Tour (2014) and Beyoncé performed her part of the song during her Renaissance World Tour (2023).

 Background and composition

 "Lift Off" was written by Kanye West, Jay-Z, Jeff Bhasker, Mike Dean, Bruno Mars and Seal, while production was handled by West, Bhasker, Mike Dean, Pharrell, Q-Tip and Don Jazzy.
 The song was recorded in Sydney, Australia.
 In early May 2011, it was rumored that Bruno Mars recorded vocals for the song along with Beyoncé and it was reported that the song would be released as the lead single from the album.
 However, Mars never appeared on the song and Beyoncé sang several lines during the chorus instead.
 In February, 2011, Kanye West and Jay-Z held a party at the AMNH's Hayden Planetarium.
 During the party, "Lift Off" was one of the previewed songs.
 It was described as a "standout track" on the album by a writer for Vulture.